 Research Locations: Subglacial Lake Whillans

-The University of Nebraska ANDRILL Office’s Roving Drill will make possible the research goals defined in Projects B-259-M (Schmidt-SIMPLE) and B-174-M (Kim) by drilling into the McMurdo Ice Shelf at six locations to provide access for two remotely operated vehicles (ROV).
+The University of Nebraska Antarctic Drilling Project (ANDRILL) office’s roving drill will make possible the research goals defined in Projects B-259-M (Schmidt-SIMPLE) and B-174-M (Kim) by drilling into the McMurdo Ice Shelf at six locations to provide access for two remotely operated vehicles (ROV).
 The ROV work in 2014-15 will help define the location for ARTEMIS in 2015-16, the next generation ENDURANCE autonomous ROV (B-259-M Schmidt).

 Field Season Overview: